 The many variations of pasteli today

 Nowadays, it is possible to find many variations of pasteli, which has survived the test of time throughout the millennia, in different flavors and consistencies.

 In the northern part of Greece, pasteli is likely to have a crispier texture thanks to the use of sugar in addition to honey, which, once crystallized, gives this characteristic to pasteli.
 In the southern part of the country, only honey is still used for a softer texture.

 In order to enrich pasteli’s base of honey and sesame, many variants also add dried fruits, such as hazelnuts, almonds, and raisins.

 Even in terms of taste, however, the sweet can vary according to the region.
 For example, on the island of Rhodes, pasteli is instead known as μελεκουνι (melekuni).
 It is spicier and fruitier with the addition of orange peel.

 On Amorgo, the custom calls for pasteli to be wrapped in lemon leaves after cooking in

 order to give it a distinct aroma.

-In Sifanto the difference is in the preparation: as opposed to other regions and areas, in the southern Aegean island is not used to foam honey during boiling.
+On Sifanto, the difference is in the preparation.
+As opposed to other regions and areas, on the southern Aegean island, it is not used to foam honey during boiling.

 Pasteli with Acacia honey, hazelnuts, pepper, raisins and yellow peaches